alexpavlakis/realclearpolitics/README.md

 #> 6 ABC News/Wash Post   11/1       11/4            2345 LV          Obama …  0.5
 ```

-If we want the RCP moving average…
+If we want the RCP moving average, we can identify a race by its “id”,
+which can be be found in the URL (e.g., the id for 2012 Obama-Romeny
+national polls is 1171), and use that the scrape the raw data behind
+RCP’s charts.

 ``` r
 ma <- get_rcp_ma(id = 1171)